rayinla/rayinla.github.io/_posts/2018-5-18-what-is-javascript.md

 ---
 layout: post
-title: JavaScript What Are You?
+title: JavaScript, What Are You?
 image: webapicomic.png
 ---

-JavaScript What Are You?
+JavaScript, What Are You?
 ===========

 <h2>Intro</h2>